Top 3 Secrets of Triveni Ghat in Rishikesh Mayakund Rishikesh Uttarakhand

 Sri Bharat Mandir Rishikesh- Jagadguru Adi Shankaracharya

-Things To Do Triveni Ghat in Rishikesh
+Things to Do at Triveni Ghat Rishikesh

 Suggested Read: Bharat Mandir Rishikesh: An Oldest & Ancient Temple of Rishikesh

-Triveni Ghat Rishikesh
+Triveni Ghat Area

-Triveni Ghat Rishikesh
+Triveni Ghat Area

-History and Mythology of Triveni Ghat
+History and Mythology of Triveni Ghat Rishikesh

 Triveni Ghat has a long and fascinating history.
 According to ancient Hindu stories, this is the sacred place where Lord Krishna came after being hurt by a hunter’s arrow.
 He took a dip in the holy water where three rivers meet and was healed.
 Here, he also performed the Rajopradan (coronation ceremony).